bvarg0613/LIDAR-Camera-Pointcloud-Colorization/README.md

 ## Overview

-This repository documents the full pipeline for building and operating a wearable LiDAR mapping system capable of generating colorized 3D point clouds for underground environments.
+This repository documents the full pipeline for building and operating a wearable LIDAR mapping system capable of generating 3D point clouds for underground environments.
+There is a section for manual point cloud colorization, but it is still rudimentary and the node may run slow depending on the hardware used.

 The system integrates:

-* Ouster OS1 LiDAR (primary geometry sensor)
+* Ouster OS1 LIDAR (primary geometry sensor)
 * Four USB cameras (for colorization)
-* ROS 2 (data handling and synchronization)
+* ROS2 (data handling and synchronization)
 * TF tree (sensor alignment)
-* Optional SLAM (for mapping and repeatability)
+* SLAM (for mapping and repeatability)

 The final output supports: